Izan-Sola/MarioPowerUps/README.md

 **WIP**: Work In Progress
 **NS**: Not Started
-**AF**: Almost Finished (Will still make some small adjustements to make it "perfect", or maybe there are still some known but very rare (and hard to fix) bugs) **CF**: Completely Finished (Wont make any adjustement and there arent any known bugs left)
+**CF**: Completely Finished (Wont make any adjustement and there arent any known bugs left)

 # Flowers: